 Stillorgan Leisureplex redevelopment delayed by current tenant, court told

-New owners claim current operator of facilities, including bowling alley, has failed to vacate premises
+New owners claim current operator of facilities has failed to vacate premises

 A computer-generated image of the apartments proposed for the Stillorgan Leisureplex site